BeagleBoom/Menu/Readme.md

 # Creating custom states
 [See the wiki.](https://github.com/BeagleBoom/Menu/wiki/States)
+# Use new events
+The BeagleQueue library is not used directly and events added to it have to be added to the Menu as well.
+This can either be done by adding the event name at the same position as in the enum in the file [lib/QueueEventEnum.js](lib/QueueEventEnum.js) or by automatic generation.
+The generation is done by the script `node src/EventTypes`.
+The script will parse the C++ enum and output the code which can be put into the [lib/QueueEventEnum.js](lib/QueueEventEnum.js) file.

 # About this repository
 This repository is part of the [BeagleBoom](https://github.com/beagleboom)-Sampler project developed by the academic working group "[Creative Technologies AG](http://www.creative-technologies.de/)" (ctag) at the [University of Applied Sciences Kiel](https://www.fh-kiel.de/).